Stringy Corrections to Heterotic SU(3)-Geometry: Conclusions

-It is natural to ask how the the quantum corrections at order $\ap^2$ modify equations governing small deformations.
-These equations derive from studying small deformations of equation such as the Bianchi identity combined with \eqref{eq:HP2}.
-Of particular interest is how quantum corrections modify the moduli space metric and its associated \K potential governing the moduli and matter field dynamics, as constructed in \cite{Candelas:2016usb,McOrist:2016cfl,McOrist:2019mxh}.
+It is natural to ask how the $\ap$ corrections modify the moduli space, in particular its natural \K metric and its associated \K potential governing the moduli and matter field dynamics, as constructed in \cite{Candelas:2016usb,McOrist:2016cfl,McOrist:2019mxh}.
+In studies of mirror symmetry of Calabi-Yau manifolds, the \K potential is modified by an $\ap^3 \zeta(3)$ term.
+Are there additional terms for heterotic theories?
 It would be of interest to further investigate the associated universal geometric structures \cite{Candelas:2018lib,McOrist:2024glz} and their capacity to encode the effects of $\ap$-corrections on the background geometry.

 The conditions that derive from an action functional (labelled the superpotential see e.g. \cite{LopesCardoso:2003dvb,delaOssa:2015maa,McOrist:2016cfl,Ashmore:2018ybe})